-The whole home-assistant AI, such as Google Home and Amazon Echo.
-It’s huge.
-We’ve seen it on our phones and used it to some extent, but when you’re talking about home automation such as turning on the lights, setting the thermostat or listening to music, it’s a lot different.
+The whole home-assistant AI, like Google Home and Amazon Echo.
+It’s big.
+We’ve seen it on our phones and kind of used it, but man, when you’re talking about home automation like turning on the lights, setting the thermostat or listening to music, it’s a lot different.
 It’s very natural, and it’s only getting better.
-A lot of the time you see tech when it first comes out, and its potential is really apparent.
+A lot of times you see tech when it first comes out, and you can tell if there’s potential there or not.
 This is one of those circumstances.
 I mean, I even like it as an alarm clock.
 Even something as stupid as not looking at your phone to set an alarm is just so convenient.

 Let’s look at the other end of the spectrum: what tech do you think is overrated these days or not living up to the hype?

 I also think virtual reality isn’t living up to the hype in terms of people adopting it.
 But virtual reality is something you have to experience to understand — and not everyone is willing to do that.
-It’s a real luxury item, and the cost is very high.
+It’s a real luxury item, and the cost is real high.
 I’m excited about virtual reality, but you can’t take that with you everywhere yet.
-And from a day-to-day perspective, how does that change your life?
+And from a day to day perspective, how does that change your life?

-You recently spent some time at the new Marriott in Charlotte.
+You just spent some time at the new Marriott in Charlotte.
 Tell me about your experience there.

 I had no idea what to expect.
 It was definitely not like a hotel I had been to before — and after a day or two there, I wondered, “Why isn’t it like this everywhere else?”
 When you walk in, there’s not an actual front desk.
 There are people with Surface tablets who just walk up to you.
 And when you walk around the lobby, it’s a huge open area.

 You’re a card-carrying road warrior.
-What have been a few of your favourite cities?
+What have been a few of your favorite cities?
 What places do you recommend people check out when they ask you?